amerello/Theia/docs/source/math.rst

 Generic Polynomial Solver
 =========================

 For polynomials of degree > 4 there are no easy closed-form solutions, making the problem of finding roots much more difficult.
-However, we have implemented a function that will solve for all roots of a polynomial by constructing a companion matrix and solving with an eigenvalue decomposition.
+However, we have implemented several functions that will solve for polynomial roots.
+For all polynomials we require that the largest degree appears first and the smallest degree appears last in the input VectorXd.

+.. function:: bool FindPolynomialRoots(const Eigen::VectorXd& polynomial, Eigen::VectorXd* real, Eigen::VectorXd* imaginary)

+  Roots are computed using the Companion Matrix with balancing to help improve the condition of the matrix system we solve.
+This is a reliable, stable method for computing roots but is most often the slowest method.

+.. function:: bool FindRealPolynomialRoots(const Eigen::VectorXd& polynomial, Eigen::VectorXd* real)

+  Using the Companion Matrix method above, we return only the real roots of the polynomial.

-.. function:: std::vector<std::complex<double> > GetPolynomialRoots(const Eigen::VectorXd& coeffs)
+.. function:: bool FindRealPolynomialRootsSturm(const Eigen::VectorXd& coeffs, Eigen::VectorXd* real_roots)

+  Real roots are bracketed within a boundary by analyzing Sturm sequences.
+Once a root has been isolated to a bound, an iterative solver is used to determine the actual root.

-.. function:: std::vector<double> GetRealPolynomialRoots(const Eigen::VectorXd& coeffs)
+.. function:: bool FindRealPolynomialRootsJenkinsTraub(const Eigen::VectorXd& coeffs, Eigen::VectorXd* real_roots)

-  These methods take in polynomial coefficients such that the highest degree coefficient is the first element, and the lowest degree coefficient (correspondening to degree 0) is the last element.
-Real or complex roots are returned depending on the method called.
+  The Jenkins-Traub method is a fast globally convergent iterative method for finding roots of polynomials with real coefficients.
+It was designed for machine precision and is robust to most polynomial types.
+One known case where is struggles is for sparse polynomials e.g., :math:`x^n + 1 = 0` where n is very large.
+This is the recommended method for iteratively computing polynomial roots.

+.. function:: double FindRealRootIterative(const Eigen::VectorXd& polynomial, const double x0, const double epsilon, const int max_iter);

+  Finds a single polynomials root iteratively based on the starting position :math:`x_0` and guaranteed precision of epsilon.

 .. _section-gauss_jordan:

 Guass-Jordan
 ============

 .. function:: void GaussJordan(Eigen::MatrixBase<Derived>* input, int max_rows = 99999)